 Sides and Ends of the Rug

-The sides and ends of a rug present some of the most common differences between handmade and machine made rugs.
-Normally, handmade products have a fringe created using the ends of the fibbers in the rug and not just an added on extension as is the case with machine made variants.
+The sides and ends of a rug present some of the most common differences between handmade and machine-made rugs.
+Normally, handmade products have a fringe created using the ends of the fibers in the rug and not just an added-on extension as is the case with machine-made variants.

 By considering the different materials used, as well as the amount of time and skill it takes to make a rug by hand, it goes without saying that the handmade variety is bound to be more expensive!